Nipunnyka/compicode/number_theory/README.md

-# Number Theoru for Compettitive Programming
+# Number Theory for Competitive Programming

 ## Sieve of Eratosthenos
 - given n, returns all the primes less than or equal to n